Haskel Stanback

 Haskel LaVon Stanback (born March 19, 1952) is an American former professional football player who played running back for seven seasons for the Atlanta Falcons.
-He was selected by the Cincinnati Bengals in the fifth round of the 1974 NFL draft after attending the University of Tennessee.
+He was selected 110th overall by the Cincinnati Bengals in the fifth round of the 1974 NFL draft after attending the University of Tennessee.
 In Week 14 of the 1977 season, he had 22 carries for 129 yards and two touchdowns in a 35–7 win over the New Orleans Saints.
 In his NFL career, he rushed for 2,662 yards and 25 touchdowns from 1974 to 1979.
 He was enshrined into the Tennessee Sports Hall of Fame.